 Luxury fashion house Balenciaga was founded in 1919 by Spanish designer Cristóbal Balenciaga in San Sebastián.
 Based in Paris since 1937, Balenciaga rose to fame for its revolutionary silhouettes and modernisation of women’s fashion.
 These days, it is most well known for its motorcycle-inspired handbags but features a wide range of luxury clothes, shoes, and accessories for men and women.
 The Kering-owned brand has been making some efforts to reduce its environmental impact, but how is it doing for workers and animals?
 All in all, how ethical is Balenciaga?

 Our planet rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Care for the planet is where Balenciaga stands out, earning a “Good” rating, our second-highest score.
 Not only has it set a science-based target to reduce greenhouse gas emissions generated from its operations and supply chain, unlike many other large brands, it is actually on track to meet said target.

 It received a middling score of 41-50% in the Fashion Transparency Index, as it publishes some information about its supply chain and labour policies.
 It also implements practices to encourage diversity and inclusion in its direct operations but not its supply chain.

-Overall rating: Good
+Overall rating: ‘It’s a Start’

 So, how ethical is Balenciaga?
 Overall, we gave it a rating of “It’s a Start” in our latest review.
 Similarly to its Kering siblings, Balenciaga needs to work more on its labour and animal welfare practices to improve its score in those areas.
 It could work to implement living wages in its supply chain and phase out more animal materials.
-We would also like to see a transition to a higher percentage of eco-friendly materials in the range, and more work done to address waste in the supply chain.
+We would also like to see a transition to a higher percentage of lower-impact materials in the range, and more work done to address waste in the supply chain.

-Note that Good On You ratings consider 100s of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
+Note that Good On You ratings consider hundreds of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information, see our How We Rate page and our FAQs.